antvis/G2/site/docs/manual/extra-topics/three-dimensional/draw-threed-chart.en.md

 ```

 We use [point3D](/manual/extra-topics/three-dimensional/point-threed) mark and select cube as the shape to draw.
-Then set the z channel, scale and axes.
+Then set the z channel, scale and axis.

 ```ts
 chart